This Day In Music: September 29

 September 29, 1981 ~ Suzanne Christine Crowshaw, commonly known as actress, singer, TV personality Suzanne Shaw, born in Bury, UK ~ Became a member of Hear'say after winning the ITV contest Popstars in 2000.
 The band would score the UK top 10 hits Pure & Simple, The Way To Your Love, Everybody and Lovin' Is Easy.
 After the band's disbandement in 2002 Shaw would go on to become an in-demand musical actress

 September 29, 1980 ~ Folk, alternative rock, post-hardcore singer, guitarist, pianist, songwriter Dallas Green, full name Dallas Michael John Albert Green, born in St Catherines, Canada ~ Singer, rhytm guitarist for post-hardcore band Alexisonfire from 2001 to its disbandement in 2011.
 Has recorded as a solo artist under the moniker City & Colour, a reference to his name, Dallas being a city, Green a colour.
 Has also collaborated with P!nk under the moniker You & Me releasing the album Rose Ave in 2014.
-Guested on recordings by Jude the Obscure, Straight Reads The Line, Dear & Departed, Lights Action, Nashville Skyline, and others
+Guested on recordings by Jude the Obscure, Straight Reads The Line, Dear & Departed, Lights Action, and Nashville Skyline

 September 29, 1978 ~ Pop, country singer, guitarist, drummer, bassist, keyboardist Kurt Nilsen, full name Kurt Erik Nilsen, born in Bergen, Norway ~ First gained attention in 2003 winning the the Norwegian edition of the talent contest Pop Idol aired on TV2.
 Would also win a one-off international edition of the show the next year, featuring winners of various national shows.
 His 2003 I debut album would top the album charts in Norway